project-chip/connectedhomeip/examples/lighting-app/linux/README.md

                       RX bytes:8609495 acl:14 sco:0 events:217484 errors:0
                       TX bytes:92185 acl:20 sco:0 commands:5259 errors:0

     -   Run Linux Lighting Example App

               $ cd ~/connectedhomeip/examples/lighting-app/linux
               $ sudo out/debug/chip-tool-server --ble-device [bluetooth device number]
               # In this example, the device we want to use is hci1
               $ sudo out/debug/chip-tool-server --ble-device 1

+    -   Run dhcpcd on `wlan0`

+        WiFi on Linux platforms are controlled by direct calling `wpa_supplicant` dbus API.
+Which will not run `dhclient` on wlan0 interface, so you should manaully run this to get an IP address.
+You can also add it to service and run it on boot.

+              $ sudo dhclient wlan0

     -   Test the device using ChipDeviceController on your laptop / workstation etc.